 It is a term used in car leases.
 It describes the value of the car at the end of the lease.
 The term "residual value" is also used to describe the amount a business expects to sell an asset for at the end of its useful life.

 The residual value is a function of the amount and rate of depreciation on the car or other business assets.
-The more the asset depreciates, the less its residual value will be at the end of the lease.
+The longer the term of your lease, the lower the residual value will be (because the vehicle will be older when you return it).
+Thus, you will pay more in total depreciation with a longer-term lease.

 Consider Lease Term Length